ETS-ReactNative5/my-portfolio/README.md

 1. We can use the image url package native to Sanity if we want to bring in our images from our blog posts
 2. npm i @sanity/image-url to install the image package
 3. import imageUrlBuilder from "sanity/image-url"

+4. see page single post page

+# About Me Page
+---
+1. See About me Page

+## Deploying
+---

+1. Before we can deploy we need to configure our redirects page so netlify will know where to send it to.
+2. /*    /index.html   200 inside _redirect file inside the public folder
+3.